pmartinezarbizu/pairwiseAdonis/README.md

 # pairwise.adonis2
 This fuction accepts strata

-NOTE: This is still a raw developing version -- results using interaction may not be rigth.
+NOTE: This is still a developing version -- results using interactions may not be rigth.
 Please validate.
 I would appreciate feed back.

 update 28 April 2020:
 Function now adapts the permutation matrix for each combination of factors before applying adonis.
 The p-value when using strata (block) looks correct now.
+Check syntax in example below.

 This function accepts a model formula like in adonis from vegan.
 You can use interactions between factors and define strata to constrain permutations.
 For pairwise comparison a list of unique pairwise combination of factors is produced.
 Then for each pair, following objects are reduced accordingly to include only the subset of cases belonging to the pair: